What Does It Mean To Be In A Truck Accident Claim?

 - Substance abuse, citation history, and arrest history.

 The Safety Director Deposition:

-Look for are strong indicators of negligence, previous and current violations of state and federal laws.
+Look for strong indicators of negligence, as well as previous and current violations of state and federal laws.
 You also need evidence showing that FMCSA rules were broken leading up to your accident.

 Many newer vehicles, including commercial trucks and semis, have been fitted with automated log systems.
 Experts can use this data to reconstruct an accident.
 These devices have high credibility in court, so they can be used to support your case.

-- All files are available to download for experts to download and interpret data.
+- All files are available for experts to download and interpret data.

 - GPS data showing where the driver has been and how fast he was driving.

 This can help determine whether the trucking company tampered with evidence before a legal proceeding.
 If this is the case, your attorney will prepare the Spoliation argument.